 I like to put the chicken in a resealable plastic bag for the pounding—the thick plastic doesn't break when whacked, and the sealed bag ensures chicken juice doesn't splatter all over the kitchen.
-Once safely in a bag, I go at it with my rolling pin, bashing the thicker parts of the breast until they match the height of the thinnest part.
+Once safely in a bag, I go at it with my rolling pin or a meat pounder, bashing the thicker parts of the breast until they match the height of the thinnest part.
 Don't go too thin here; keep the height around 3/4-inch.
 A breast pounded out too much will be more subject to drying out over high-heat.

 A Fine Brine